 Roam through the campus using the College’s self-guided tour instructions or request an informal, student-led tour from the campus’s Spotswood Society Tours when classes are in session for more things to do in Williamsburg.

-Williamsburg has some remarkable vineyards, breweries, distilleries, and even a meadery within its bounds.
+When you’re looking at what to do in Williamsburg, the town has some remarkable vineyards, breweries, distilleries, and even a meadery within its bounds.
 A selection of twelve was chosen as part of the Williamsburg Tasting Trail.
-You can take a day and do a self-guided tour through the twelve on your own time, or you can let a tour take care of the driving and attend an abbreviated journey through four craft breweries.
+You can take a day and do a self-guided tour through the twelve taprooms on your own time, or you can let a tour take care of the driving and attend an abbreviated journey through four craft breweries.

 If you’re only interested in visiting the wineries, there’s also a dedicated vineyards tour with tastings included.